 Katrina Styx has been a reporter for the Hastings Star Gazette since 2010.
 She has a bachelor's degree in English with a minor in journalism from the University of Wisconsin - River Falls.
 Prior to coming to Hastings, Katrina reported for weekly newspapers in Jordan, Minn., and River Falls, Wis.

 - 3 years 5 months

-The Hastings City Council will meet Monday, July 1, at 7 p.m. at City Hall.
+The Hastings City Council will hold its next meeting at 7 p.m.
+Monday, July 15.
 Here’s a look at what’s on the agenda.
 The public will be asked to comment...